NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Build-for-NET Standard.md

 ![Create new Project](/images/BuildForNetStandard/01.PNG)

 ##Modify project.json
 From the solution explorer, open project.json.
-It will look something like this
+It will look like:

 	{
 	  "supports": {